aryan338/Computer-Vision-A-Classic-and-Modern-approach/README.md

 ## Output
 Generated Image (G) - This is the image that we aim to produce.
 This image should incorporate maximum content from content image C and at the same time, have the style as similar as possible to style image S.

+## Model
+Following are the steps followed:
+1)  Load the images
+2)  Randomly initialize the image to be generated
+3)  Load the VGG-19 model
+4)  Calculate the required activations for the content image C, the style image S, and the generated image G, for the chosen layer(s).
+5)  Iteratively, calculate the content loss and the style loss by following the above equations.
+Use them to compute the total loss and update the generated image so as to minimize the loss.

+## Costs
+We will define two different cost functions, one each corresponding to the ‘Content Image’ and the ‘Style Image’ respectively

+### Content Cost
+Here, we will calculate the closeness of the content in the generated image with the ‘Content Image’.
+We will accomplish that by simply calculating the Euclidean distances between their matrix representations, i.e., by calculating the Frobenius Norm of their element-wise difference matrix.
+So, mathematically, our cost function will look like the following -

+Here, n<sub>H</sub>, nW, nC are the height, width, and number of channels in the chosen layer. a(G)and a(C) are the activations at the chosen layer with inputs as the generated image G and the content image C.

 Team: Aditya Prakash, Aryan Mundada, Harsh Kumar and Imad Khan Offered by : Shivanshu Tyagi and Akshay Gupta